nocomplexity/SecurityArchitecture/07-principles.rst

    asking.

 Requirements gathering is an essential part of any project and project management.
-Understanding fully what a project will deliver is critical to its success.
+Understanding fully what a project delivers is critical to its success.
 This may sound like common sense, but surprisingly it's an area that is often given far too little attention.